Bondhon1/lifedrop/README.md

 - The entire Flask codebase is preserved under `copy/` for cross-checking business logic.
 - Database tables map 1:1 to Prisma models (see `schema.prisma`).
 Additional enums were added for `UserRole`.
-- File uploads (profile pics, medical docs, chat attachments) now default to Vercel Blob in production and fall back to the local disk during development.
+- File uploads (profile pics, medical docs, chat attachments) now default to Vercel Blob in production and fall back to the local disk during development; normalized keys (`uploads/...`) are stored so switching providers only requires updating the public base URL.
 - Chat + notifications now rely on Ably channels issued via a Next.js token route; no long-lived Node server required on Vercel.

 ## Testing & quality